zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

 **Follow these steps:**

-1. Contact the Zowe Support Team at the [Broadcom Case Management System](link.here) to address your issues.``
+1. Contact the Zowe Support Team at the [Broadcom Case Management System](link.here) to address your issues.

 2. Get instructions from the Support Team on whether you need to run the  script that collects diagnostics data.
+If you do not need to run the script, the Support Team will proceed with troubleshooting.

-3. If the Support team instructs you, run the `zowe-support.sh` script by issuing the following commands:
+3. If the Support team instructs you to run the `zowe-support.sh` script, issue the following commands:
    ```
    cd $ZOWE_ROOT_DIR/scripts
    ./zowe-support.sh
    ```
 4. Send the .pax.Z output file to Zowe Support Team for further troubleshooting.

 The Zowe Support Team then starts to troubleshoot your issue, using the data you provided.